azureleaf/dorm-management-app/README.md

 1. Automatic Chores Scheduling
   - Ask every boarder which days are available for them
   - Confirm job scheduling
-1. Data visualization feature (maybe Chart.js)
+1. Data visualization feature (maybe Chart.js): Show the financial history of the dorm in the past
 1. Vuetify

 ### Optional features